Last Updated on March 22, 2021 by Shaun Snapp

 “Chris Chapo, SVP of data and analytics at Gap, dug deep into the reason so many companies are still either kicking their heels or simply failing to get AI strategies off the ground, despite the fact that the inherent advantage large companies had over small companies is gone now, and the paradigm has changed completely.
 With AI, the fast companies are outperforming the slow companies, regardless of their size.
 And tiny, no-name companies are actually stealing market share from the giants.”

-Really?
 Because the statistics on the US economy at least show the opposite of this.
-There has been a great consolidation of many industries over the past 20 years, mostly due to mergers and acquisitions, and new small business formation is currently at a multi-decade low.
+There has been a great consolidation of many industries over the past 20 years, mostly due to mergers and acquisitions.
+New small business formation is currently at a multi-decade low.
 Chapo goes on.

 “But if this is a universal understanding, that AI empirically provides a competitive edge, why do only 13% of data science projects, or just one out of every 10, actually make it into production?